Anastasia Giachanou, Tina Shahedi

 start_covars = np.array([emiss[:, 1] for emiss in start_emiss]).T ** 2

-column from the emotion_mHMM DataFrame to ensure the observations matrix consists only of emotional state data for Hidden Markov Model (HMM) analysis.
+We also drop the subj_id column from the emotion_mHMM DataFrame (HMMs learn from the sequence of observed features, not the identity.) to ensure the observations matrix consists only of emotional state data for Hidden Markov Model (HMM) analysis.

 # Prepare the data for HMM excluding the subject ID